hunbums/CastorGUI/README.md

 We must create a GUIManager that allows to recover the origin of the canvas and provides other basic thing.
 A GUIManager can have a CSS that Formatted anything you want to customize your GUI.
+You can also options to add a theme in the third parameter.

 ```javascript
 var canvas = document.getElementById("game");